Minneapolis Hernia Mesh Injury Lawyers

 Failure to Integrate: Hernia mesh is intended to adhere to the hernia location, covering and repairing the hernia.
 Certain mesh products are made of materials that prevent proper adherence.
 Instead of adhering to the hernia location, the mesh migrates eventually integrating itself into a different area of the body.

-Adverse Reaction: In an attempt to prevent mesh from sticking to tissue it shouldn’t stick to, manufacturers coat the mesh in an anti-adhesive material.
+Adverse Reaction: To prevent mesh from sticking to tissue it shouldn’t stick to, manufacturers coat the mesh in an anti-adhesive material.
 In some mesh products, this coating is made up of materials that are so foreign to the body, they cause body rejection and a localized inflammatory response at the hernia site.

 What Injuries Are Caused by Hernia Mesh Failure?